Overview

 - Festive season with cultural celebrations

 However, accommodation books quickly during October-November.
-Therefore, advance reservations prove wise, especially for Nagarkot hotels mountain view rooms.
-Moreover, trails become busier though never overcrowded on this route.
+Therefore, advance reservations prove wise, especially for Nagarkot hotels' mountain view rooms.
+Moreover, trails become busier, though never overcrowded on this route.

 Spring Season (March to May)

 Spring hiking Nepal offers equally spectacular conditions with unique advantages.
 Particularly, rhododendron forests burst into brilliant red, pink, and white blooms.
-Additionally, temperatures warm pleasantly after winter cold.
+Additionally, temperatures warm pleasantly after the winter cold.
 Furthermore, wildlife becomes more active and visible.

 Spring Highlights: